Elementary Sorting

 After pass 1, the largest element (8) is in its final position.

-After pass 2, the second-largest element (5) is in place.
+After pass 2, the two largest elements (5, 8) are in place.

 Result: .